 By Fabian Cambero

-SANTIAGO (Reuters) -Chile's mining regulator Sernageomin has added requirements for Codelco to restart areas affected by a deadly collapse at its El Teniente copper mine in July, according to a document seen by Reuters on Monday.
+SANTIAGO (Reuters) -Chile's mining regulator Sernageomin is raising its requirements for copper giant Codelco to restart areas of its flagship El Teniente mine after a deadly collapse, according to a document seen by Reuters on Monday.

-The regulator will now require a follow-up and monitoring plan for the stability and safety of mining operations across all underground deposits of Codelco's El Teniente mine, according to a Sernageomin document.
+The document said Sernageomin will require a follow-up and monitoring plan for the stability and safety of mining operations across all underground deposits of Codelco's El Teniente mine that have yet to be re-opened.

-Codelco, the world's largest copper producer, cut its copper forecast for this year due to the impact of the accident, which killed six workers.
+Codelco, the world's largest copper producer, cut its copper forecast for this year due to the impact of the accident.

 The collapse mainly affected the new Andesita development, but Andes Norte, which had begun extraction, and Diamante were also halted as part of the investigation.